CLCStriders/striders/pages/membership.md

 The club also offer half year memberships from the 1st October.
 Please contact the membership secretary for more information

-Alternatively, please complete a <a href="/assets/clc-striders-membership-form.pdf">membership form</a> and either post to the Club Secretary or hand it to any committee member at a training night.
+Alternatively, please complete a <a href="{{ page.membershipForm }}">membership form</a> and either post to the Club Secretary or hand it to any committee member at a training night.